 Aboriginal Community-Owned Business of the Year Award

 To be eligible for this award, businesses must be 100 percent community-owned.
 This award will celebrate the contribution this unique business undertaking has made to capacity building and strong economic foundations in British Columbia's Aboriginal communities and the wider economy.

 The Joint Venture Award promotes and celebrates efforts that contribute to the economic well-being of the area; increases the employment of Aboriginal people; provides learning or training opportunities to Aboriginal people and businesses; and shows a commitment to the community in which they operate.
-The joint venture can be with multiple partners, either Aboriginal or non-Aboriginal, but the majority holder of the enterprise must be Aboriginal.
+A joint venture is a specific business entity formed between two or more parties.
+Aboriginal ownership must be 50% or more.